CPC Exists to Cultivate Wonder

 Catholic Pacific Student Association

 The CPSA is the main source of activities for the student body at Catholic Pacific College.
-Each March the students hold an election to decide the leadership for the fall.
+Each spring the students hold an election to decide the leadership for the fall.
 If you would like to get involved in student life in any way, contact

 Find out what's happening on campus through the links below.